Time Management Statistics (2026 Edition)

 The report attributes written correspondence to the rising anxiety among employees.
 Over half of the surveyed professionals feel stressed by miscommunication in writing.

-71.1% of American workers feel expected to answer emails after hours
+71.1% of American workers believe they’re expected to answer emails after hours

 Bringing work home or working overtime can affect your mental health, leading to job burnout.
 Additionally, working beyond the clock can trigger complications in other aspects of life, like: